Biruhi/urban-traffic-signal-digital-twin/README.md

 The `SUMO_HOME` environment variable must also be configured.

-The Streamlit dashboard itself does **not** require SUMO because it reads the saved project results and figures.
+The deployed Streamlit dashboard does **not** require SUMO because it reads the saved project results and figures.

 ---

 # ▶️ Run the Complete Project

-The trained PPO model is already included.

-Therefore, PPO does **not** need to be retrained every time.
+The trained PPO model is already included, so PPO does **not** need to be retrained every time.

 Run: